d-ries/linux-essentials/03_commandline/01_course.md

 ?> <i class="fa-solid fa-circle-info"></i>It's allways a good idea to first type _g_ to go to the first line before starting your search!

 ### whereis & whatis
-We can quickly view the description of a command without opening the full manpage by using the `whatis` command as follows:
+We can quickly view the description of a command without opening the full manpage by using the `whatis` command:
 ```bash
 student@linux-ess:~$ whatis route
 route (8) - show / manipulate the IP routing table